What Are the UK Tax Bands for 2026/27?

 The tax bands are frozen until April 2028 [2].
 That means the thresholds are not rising with inflation.
 More people are being pulled into higher rate bands each year.
 Planning now saves you money later.

 If your turnover crossed the VAT threshold in the last 30 days, register inside the 30-day window.
 If your profits are approaching £100,000, start planning your pension contributions now.
-If you are selling your company, check whether you qualify for BADR before the rate rises in April 2026.
+If you are selling your company, check whether you qualify for BADR; the rate rose to 18% in April 2026, so revisit any old projections that assumed 14%.

 Every situation is different.
 But the principles are the same.
 Know the bands.
 Plan your drawings.
 Use the allowances.
 And get professional advice when the numbers get complex.